The Webserver has a simple lay-out: it has a menu bar, a status bar and two panels.

 The left-hand panel shows a list of all active instances, appearing as “<user name> <case name>: time of last action, <number of minutes>”.

 The right-hand panel shows the log, telling what the server is doing.
-We have three log modes:
+We have two log modes:

 - detailed log, spawning a lot of information and data;